Open-Attestation/adr/decentralised_rendering.md

 };
 ```

-## From frame to host actions
+## From frame to host actions (document renderer to document viewer)

 The following list of actions are made for iframe to communicate to the host (and thus must be handled by application embedding the iframe):

 ### UPDATE_HEIGHT

 This action provides the full content height of the iframe so that the host can adapt the automatically the size of the embedded iframe.
+It's worht to note that we hope to get rid of ths action one day.
+It was created only because we had difficulties to size correctly the iframe from the document viewer.
+IF you know a way to get rid of this, please get in touch with us, we will be happy to improve our architecture.

 The payload is the full content height of the child iframe.